jkuituni/Raven68k/README.md

 # Raven68k
-Raven 68k is a simple Motorola 68000-based single board computer.
-The machine will serve as a learning tool for building a 68000 based machine as well as for learning more about Linux.
-The goal is to eventually have the machine up and running Linux.
-The initial minimal specifications for the machine are:
+Raven 68k is a simple Motorola 68k family based single board computer.
+The machine will serve as a learning tool for building a 68k based machines for learning on how to interface various chips and add on expansions for the architecture.
+It is also aimed to be a platform for learning on how to write firmware and operating system level code and how to implement the required logic in VHDL code to tie in all of the functionality required.
+We are interested on eventually getting Linux up and running on the hardware as the Linux/m68k is still maintained and it supports many of the basic building blocks.

-- Motorola 68000 CPU
-- 64kB of EEPROM for bootstrapping the Linux
-- 1MB of Static RAM
-- Motorola 68681 DUART with USB adapter on one UART and max233 on other
-- Dallas DS12887A Real Time Clock

 The project will be documented to a blog along with datasheets of all the components used.